Angela Lee, 43 from Atlanta, Georgia was diagnosed with a Pituitary Adenomas in July 2018.

 A– Amplify your goals by embracing that one thing that you feel is hindering you from fulfilling your dreams,

-K– Kick those negative habits such as making excuses why you can’t change your mindset for eating high fattening foods, not exercising being too busy to take the time to indulge in self-care and accepting invitation for a pity party.
+K – Kick those negative habits such as making excuses why you can’t change your mindset for eating high fattening foods, not exercising being too busy to take the time to indulge in self-care and accepting an invitation for a pity party.

 Tell us something about yourself that people probably didn’t know?